The Fragility of Learning LQG Controllers: Problem formulation

 Using the dataset $\calD$ collected by the exploration policy, the learner synthesizes a control policy $K_{\calD} \in\calK$.
 Such an estimated controller incurs an \textit{excess cost} over the optimal controller of $J(K_\mathcal{D}, \theta) - J(K_{\theta}, \theta)$.
 The excess cost depends on the amount and quality of data available, as well as the efficiency of the learning algorithm.
 We seek to answer the question:

 \begin{quote}

 \end{quote}

 To answer the above question, we pursue lower bounds on the excess cost that are valid for \emph{any} learning algorithm.
-We consider \emph{instance-specific minimax} lower bounds.
-Such bounds capture the worst case performance of any learning algorithm $\mathcal{A}$ in the neighborhood of an instance of interest $\theta^\star$.
+We consider \emph{instance-specific minimax} lower bounds, which capture the worst case performance of any learning algorithm $\mathcal{A}$ near an instance of interest $\theta^\star$.
 Specifically, we use local minimax theory \citep{duchi2016lecture}, in which we lower bound the $\varepsilon$-local minimax excess cost, defined as

 where $\varepsilon>0$ sets the level of locality.